k-amirineni/k-amirineni/README.md

 **Software Engineer • Product-Driven • Innovation-Focused • Scalable Designs**

 ---
-I am a passionate Sr. Software Engineer with a product-driven mindset, focused on creating **scalable**, **resilient**, and **elegant solutions** for complex business and technology challenges.

-I am recognized for leading large-scale initiatives architecting **fault-tolerant platforms** (2 tech incidents over 4 years for the recent one i have worked on during the last few years), delivering strategic platform improvements, and driving cross-team collaboration.
+I am a passionate Senior Software Engineer and a Leader with a product-driven mindset, focused on creating **scalable**, **resilient**, and **elegant solutions** for complex business and technology challenges.
+Having led over 2 teams in delivering products while working together with product to establish roadmaps and refining product capabilities.
+I am recognized for leading large-scale initiatives architecting **fault-tolerant platforms** (2 tech incidents over  5 years for the recent one i have worked on during the last few years), delivering strategic platform improvements, and driving cross-team collaboration.
 My journey spans **cloud platform modernization**, **microservices**, **infrastructure as code**, and architecting solutions that empower teams enterprise-wide.

 ---